department-of-veterans-affairs/vagov-content/pages/health-care/about-va-health-benefits/cost-of-care.md

 <div itemprop="acceptedAnswer" itemscope itemtype="http://schema.org/Answer">
 <div itemprop="text">

-A health insurance copay (short for “copayment”) is a fixed amount you’re required to pay each time you receive certain types of care, tests, and prescription medicines.
+A health insurance copay (short for “copayment”) is a fixed amount you’re required to pay each time you receive certain types of care, tests, and prescription medicines either directly through us or from an approved community health care provider.

-You may need to pay a copay for care you receive directly through us or through an approved community health care provider if at least one of the below descriptions is true:
+You may need to pay a copay for 3 main reasons:
 - The care isn't related to a service-connected illness or injury, **or**
 - Your income is higher than our thresholds for free care, **or**
 - We don't have your income information